Dare to err and to dream. Deep meaning often lies in childish plays.

 No matter how much we tell ourselves they love what we ask them to do, we’re still the ones having to ask.
 Does a horse ever care if they win a blue ribbon?

-But it's become expected that we should care about the award, the trophy.
-That winning signifies some greater importance in our relationship with our horse.
+But it’s become expected that we should care about the color of a ribbon.
+That blue signifies some greater importance in our relationship with our horse.

 But a winning pair can still hate one another, and all the blue ribbons in the world won’t change that.